-- > avoid procedural programming - model your domain with classes and templates
+- > avoid procedural programming

 Macros in C are handled by the C preprocessor.
 In C++ you should use constant declarations and inline functions instead.

 The use of pointers in C is a source of many bugs.
 In C++ there is a safer mechanism called a "reference" (actually an alias), which we will see in this lecture.